 Ski bindings (Salomon Strive toe piece detail)

 The good news is that there are a growing number of bindings that are compatible with a wide range of sole types, including Marker’s Sole.ID and Salomon’s MNC (multi-norm certified) offerings.
-For example, two popular designs, the Marker Griffon 13 ID and Atomic Warden MNC, can be adjusted to fit all of the sole types listed above.
-This comes with a simple benefit to skiers: you can ski multiple setups with one boot.
+For example, the Marker Griffon 13 can be adjusted to fit all of the sole types listed above.
+This comes with a simple benefit to skiers: You can ski multiple setups with one boot.
 To help navigate this somewhat messy world, we’ve included a “sole compatibility” spec in our product descriptions and comparison table above.
-And a final note: The sole types described here cover a good portion of the market, but there are outliers in the skimo racing and ski mountaineering categories (these boots are also referred to as "non-compliant," meaning they don't meet the ISO 9523 touring standard).
+Importantly, the sole types described here cover a good portion of the market, but there are outliers in the skimo racing and ski mountaineering categories (these boots are also referred to as "non-compliant," meaning they don't meet the ISO 9523 touring standard).
 The takeaway is that you’ll want to really do your research prior to purchasing both your boots and bindings.
+To help you navigate the topic, check out our comprehensive Ski Boot and Binding Compatibility Guide.

 Marker Griffon ID ski binding (sliding AFD plate)